SouthernMethodistUniversity/hpc_docs/_sources/access.md

 ## HPC OnDemand Web Portal

-ManeFrame II can be accessed directly from a browser via the HPC OnDemand Web Portal.
+SMU HPC clusters can be accessed directly from a browser via the HPC OnDemand Web Portal, which provides access to files, remote desktops, JupyterLab, and RStudio.

 ## Terminal Access via SSH